From Quiff to Queef?

 Obviously, there is a slight visual difference between Kerouac’s quiff and what we know now as the usually sexually related vaginal air release queef.
 When Kerouac’s quiff lost dibs on describing the complete female form, it gained some sort of reparative double e f.

-Taking into consideration that Kerouac was French- Canadian and that quiff may have been a geographical colloquialism, I called up my old friend Jacque who calls Canada home.
+Taking into consideration that Jack Kerouac was French- Canadian and that quiff may have been a geographical colloquialism, I called up my old friend Jacque who calls Canada home.

 “Jacque, do you know what a queef is?”